eclipse-che4z/che-che4z-lsp-for-cobol/README.md

 ### Retrieving Copybooks from the Mainframe

-You can also set up automatic copybook retrieval from the mainframe to download copybooks from mainframe data sets to your workspace.
+You can also set up automatic copybook retrieval from the mainframe to download copybooks from mainframe data sets and USS directories to your workspace.

 **Follow these steps:**